Trace Allen and Pancreatic Cancer UK

-This is a exert of a recent article in TriNews August 2006:
+This is a exert of an article in TriNews August 2006:

 Pancreatic Cancer Patient Races Surgeon